AMSC22-23/FFT-Carra-Ferrario-Gentile/README.md

 ### Library folder structure
 A brief description of the library structure.
 For more details, always refer to the [documentation](./doc/).
-- `ffft/src/fftcore/`:
+- `ffft/src/`:
+    - [`fftcore/`](./ffft/src/fftcore/): the core module of the library.
         - [`FFTSolver.hpp`](./ffft/src/fftcore/FFTSolver.hpp): this header file provides direct access for users to perform FFT operations.
         - [`Strategy/`](./ffft/src/fftcore/Strategy): this directory contains different strategies for performing the FFT, both in parallel and in sequential.
 At the moment only 1, 2 and 3 dimensional data are supported.
-    - [`Tensor/`](./ffft/src/fftcore/Tensor): a module that contains the main tools to manipulate Eigen's tensor and do pre-processing and post-processing.
+        - [`Tensor/`](./ffft/src/fftcore/Tensor): a module that contains the main tools to manipulate Eigen's tensors and do pre-processing and post-processing.
         - [`Timer/`](./ffft/src/fftcore/Timer): a module that allows to time the solve method.
         - [`utils/`](./ffft/src/fftcore/utils): a module that contains some library utilities.
+    - [`spectrogram/`](./ffft/src/spectrogram/): a module that provides methods to compute spectrograms.

 ### Compiling
 To build the executable, make sure you have loaded the needed modules (ONLY IF YOU ARE USING mk modules)